What are the most common causes of infertility in women?

-Age-related infertility is a one of the biggest challenges that our patients have to face.
-A woman’s fertility declines rapidly after age 34 due to a combination of lower egg quality and quantity.
-One of the early signs of low ovarian reserve is a tendency to have short cycles.
+Age-related infertility is one of the biggest challenges that our patients have to face.
+A woman’s fertility declines rapidly in her mid-30s due to a combination of lower egg quality and quantity.
+A short menstrual cycle can be one of the first signs of age-related infertility.
 A cycle length of 25 days or shorter should alert a woman of a decreasing egg reserve and prompt her to seek help early.

-At IVFMD we prefer a proactive approach in solving infertility problems.
-Since your egg reserve plays an important role in determining your treatment protocol, we take great care to assess your ovarian reserve through special testing.
-If it turns out that your egg reserve is low, we have special treatment protocols that can be tailored to your unique situation to help you to conceive.
-We have found that the best way to deal with age-related infertility is to address it early and aggressively, but also to leave some room for flexibility.
+When your ovaries do not produce a normal amount of eggs, this is known as low ovarian reserve.
+Your egg reserve plays an important role in determining your ability to become pregnant.
+Before recommending a fertility treatment protocol, we will assess your ovarian reserve through advanced female fertility testing.
+If it turns out that your egg reserve is low, we will recommend a special treatment protocol that can be tailored to your unique situation to help you to conceive.

 Hormonal causes of female infertility are suspected whenever the menstrual cycles are irregular.
-Cycles that are longer than 32 days have been associated with implantation failure and miscarriages caused by suboptimal progesterone production.
-Common causes of abnormal ovulation include stress, thyroid problems, and polycystic ovaries syndrome or PCOS.
-There are blood tests that can help pinpoint and correct hormonal abnormality.
-Fortunately, hormonal causes of female infertility can be easily treated with medications.
+Cycles that are longer than 32 days have been associated with implantation failure and miscarriages caused by low progesterone production.
+Common causes of abnormal ovulation include stress, thyroid problems, and polycystic ovary syndrome (PCOS).
+At IVFMD, we can perform blood tests to help pinpoint and correct hormonal abnormality.
+Most hormonal causes of female infertility can be easily treated with medications.